MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 To update the firmware image for your device by using the CFU model, you should expect to meet the following requirements:

-- Provide a custom inbox driver INF file.
+- Provide a custom INF file for your device.
 This file provides information to the inbox driver that sends the firmware update to the device.
-We recommend that you customize the sample CFU inbox driver INF file provided below in this topic to support your firmware update scenarios.
+We recommend that you customize the sample CFU INF file provided below in this topic to support your firmware update scenarios.

 - Your device must ship with a firmware image that is compliant with the [CFU protocol](cfu-specification.md) so that it can accept an update from the CFU driver.